-To select $\lambda$, we adopt either the computed constant from Theorem \ref{thm:key12} or cross-validation (CV), which retrieves $\lambda$ that achieves the best validation loss and retraining it on the original training set.
+An important remark lies in the two approaches' different objective function formulations.
+This could cause inconsistencies if we abide by their original forms during the selection of regularization strength $\lambda$.
+To avoid this issue, we instead apply mean squared error (MSE) for both formulations.
+To select the regularization strength, we adopt analytical formulas previously derived, or the optimal value selected by cross-validation (CV), which retrieves the best performance on the validation loss.
 The CV grids are defined by choice of $\lambda$ that ranges from 0 to 1 with 0.05 increments for all experiments to ensure a fine-grain grid for comparison.